niyue/pcvis/README.md

 ```

 # usage
-Visualize a given file's page cache status like below.
-In the visualized image, the white dots indicate the part of the file that is in the page cache.
+Visualize a given file's page cache status like below:

 ```
 # pcstat still needs to be installed, and it will be automatically launched by pcvis